conoro/hugo.conoroneill.com/content/post/eoin-keith-barkley-marathons.md

 Update 5: Does Jamil ever rest?
 He has his video up after just a few days:

 {{< youtube dRpEE-82bWc >}}
+&nbsp;
+Update 6: Annnnnnd some course footage and commentary from last year's only finisher John Kelly, who was crewing this year.

+{{< youtube Vq8tfy8-5xQ >}}
+&nbsp;